pocketbase/js-sdk/README.md

 #### Send hooks

-Sometimes you may want to modify the request sent data or to cursomize the response.
+Sometimes you may want to modify the request sent data or to customize the response.

 To accomplish this, the SDK provides 2 function hooks: